 SELECT * FROM Number;

-We will now code to show decimal calculates more precise values that differ from a float, which provides inaccurate values.
+We will now code to show decimals calculate more precise values that differ from a float, which provides inaccurate values.

 As you can see, the float data type takes the long decimal precision approximate value, but the decimal type does not support it because it has a fixed range of (4,2) mentioned while creating a table.

-Example #2 – of using other Numeric data types
+Example #2 – Using other Numeric data types

 Let us add a table with ages but using different data types such as SMALLINT, TINYINT, MEDIUMINT, and BIGINT: